Edited by Jill Wright,

 The AMA material sticks to the line that the drug companies constantly push.
 The fact is, there is absolutely no solid evidence whatsoever that any mental health condition, including depression, is caused by biochemical imbalances, or for that matter genes or any indentifiable physical cause in the body or brain.

-This notion has impeded helpful research on depression.
-Even psychiatrists and researchers who once entertained this theory have long since dismissed the idea that the treatment of mental disorders is just a simple matter of artificially adjusting levels of neurotransmitters etc. as "antiquated".
+This notion has impeded helpful research on the more realistic biopsychosocial model.
+Even many psychiatrists and researchers who once entertained this theory have long since dismissed the idea that the treatment of mental disorders is just a simple matter of artificially adjusting levels of neurotransmitters etc. as "antiquated".

 But when the peak body for the medical profession doesn't seem to have caught up with this fact, one can scarcely have confidence that the message is getting through to our primary care practitioners.